 During the ride, children may engage in quiet conversation.
 They may not change seats, put their feet in the aisles, eat or disrupt the bus ride in any way.
-Please bring concerns about the behavior of children on the bus to the principal's attention immediately.
+Please bring concerns about the behavior of children on the bus to the bus driver or principal's attention immediately.
 We make every effort to work with children who exhibit disruptive bus behaviors.
-However, considering the safety implications of such behaviors, children who disrupt the ride or engage in dangerous behavior repeatedly may be denied transportation on the bus for a specified amount of time or be disciplined, as determined by the principal.
+However, considering the safety implications of such behaviors, children who disrupt the ride or repeatedly engage in dangerous behavior may be denied transportation on the bus for a specified amount of time or be disciplined, as determined by the principal.
 The school staff periodically reviews bus safety with the children and we would like you to do the same.
-Please note that most bus trips to and from school are video and audio recorded.
-These tapes are reviewed when there are serious behavioral issues.